 The approach in finding the style I wanted Flex to associate with involved a lots of tinkering on bright colors.
-I really enjoyed the mood and feel between medium purple, pink, and coral for Flex simply because it creates a atmosphere to for all tiers of athletes; easygoing and welcoming for beginners but also a mentality of a workhorse for advanced athletes too who rise up early in the morning and do work!
+I enjoyed the mood and feel between medium purple, pink, and coral for Flex because it creates a atmosphere to for all tiers of athletes; it's easygoing and welcoming for beginners but also a mentality of a workhorse for advanced athletes too who rise up early in the morning and do work!

 For new users, you can create an account and entering information like weight and height for example.
 For existing users, you'll know what to expect for Flex and go straight to the home page.

 Want to change moves from the skills you're practicing in the training section for Flex?
 Now you can with a click on the top and choosing a move you feel like you need to prioritize.

 You can then see what moves you've done with a check mark, see level of difficulty between easy and medium, and current skill you're practicing on.